Official Glen Cove Chamber of Commerce By-Laws

 Section 5.
 Annual Audit

-The accounts of the Chamber shall be audited annually by a Certified Public Accountant.
-The audit shall at all times be available to members of the organization within the offices of the Chamber.
+Upon the recommendation of the Board of Directors, an annual audit of the accounts of the Chamber shall be done by a Certified Public Accountant.
+The audit shall at all times be available to members of the organization within the offices of the Chamber

 The Chamber will maintain liability insurance sufficient to meet all applicable state laws and as the Board will deem necessary.
 The Chamber will also maintain Errors & Omissions Insurance for all members of the Board of Directors.